 Graduate Students/Lab Managers

-Kathleen Bettencourt (B.S., University of Mary Washington; M.A., UNCG) is a fourth year graduate student in the lab.
+Kathleen Bettencourt (B.S., University of Mary Washington; M.A., UNCG) is a fifth year graduate student in the lab.
 Kathleen's research interests include the development of episodic and autobigraphical memory and how these are related to other cognitive abilities.
 In her spare time, Kathleen enjoys going to sporting events, binge-watching NBC comedies, and challenging Jessica in Harry Potter trivia.

-Jessica Caporaso (B.S., High Point University; M.A., UNCG) is a fourth year graduate student and lab co-manager.
+Jessica Caporaso (B.S., High Point University; M.A., UNCG) is a fifth year graduate student and lab co-manager.
 Jessica’s research interests include the development of cognitive control and social competence.
 In her spare time, Jessica enjoys baking, hanging out with the Caporaso house marauder/dog, Luna (Lovegood), and losing to Kathleen in Harry Potter trivia.

-Rachel Croce (B.A., University of Maryland) is a second year graduate student in the lab.
+Rachel Croce (B.A., University of Maryland) is a third year graduate student in the lab.
 Rachel's research interests include children's socio-cognitive development, most specifically in their social decision making.
 In Rachel's spare time, she enjoys playing board games, going to concerts, and attending sports events.

-Kimberly Marble (B.A., M.A., UNCG) is a fourth year graduate student and lab co-manager.
+Kimberly Marble (B.A., M.A., UNCG) is a fifth year graduate student and lab co-manager.
 Kimmy's research interests include children's social judgments in cultural settings and the cognitive skills that support these judgments.
 In her spare time, Kimmy enjoys hiking, binge-watching Star Trek (fingers crossed for the re-boot!), and snuggling with her psych-savvy cat, Gilbert (Gottlieb).

-Andrea Yuly (B.A., University of Virginia) is a second year graduate student in the lab.
+Andrea Yuly (B.A., University of Virginia) is a third year graduate student in the lab.
 Andrea's research interests include investigating children's perceptions of marginalized social groups.
 More specifically, she is interested in the influence of stereotypes on children's subsequent preferences, status evaluations, and trait-based reasoning about individuals.
 In her spare time, Andrea enjoys indulging in sweets and re-watching Grey's Anatomy.

 Undergraduate Student Researchers